-If you’re lucky you might be able to find some boudin blanc and boudin noir at your local grocery store.
+If you’re lucky, you might be able to find some boudin blanc and boudin noir at your local grocery store.
 Especially if they carry French products.
 If not, you can safely purchase boudin blanc and boudin noir online since it freezes well.

 For you ambitious people determined to make your own boudin blanc, you can make boudin blanc or any sausage for that matter at home if you have the proper sausage making tools which include a sausage stuffer and sausage casings to stuff the meat into.
-If you have a meat meat grinder, you can grind your own meat.
-If you already have a KitchenAid mixer, you can simply buy some Kitchenaid attachements which does everything I described above.
+If you have a meat grinder, you can grind your own meat.
+If you already have a KitchenAid mixer, you can simply buy some Kitchenaid attachments which does everything I described above.

 Here are some Turkey and Thanksgiving vocabulary for you.

-In France French people call Thanksgiving “Le Thanksgiving” but in Quebec it is called “jour de l’action de grace” .
+In France, French people call Thanksgiving “Le Thanksgiving” but in Quebec it is called “jour de l’action de grace” .

 - Une dinde = turkey